Karl Dönitz: President of Germany

+Adolf Hitler (right) meets with Dönitz in Adlerhorst Hessen (1945).

 Dönitz admired Hitler and was vocal about the qualities he perceived in Hitler's leadership.
-In August 1943, he praised his foresightedness and confidence; "anyone who thinks he can do better than the Führer is stupid."
-Dönitz's relationship with Hitler strengthened through to the end of the war, particularly after the 20 July plot, for the naval staff officers were not involved; when news of it came there was indignation in the OKM.
+In August 1943, he praised his foresightedness and confidence: "Anyone who thinks he can do better than the Führer is stupid."
+Dönitz's relationship with Hitler strengthened through to the end of the war, particularly after the 20 July plot, for the naval staff officers were not involved; when news of it came, there was indignation in the OKM.
 Even after the war, Dönitz said he could never have joined the conspirators.
 Dönitz tried to imbue Nazi ideas among his officers, though the indoctrination of the naval officer corps was not the brainchild of Dönitz, but rather a continuation of the Nazification of the navy begun under his predecessor Raeder.
 Naval officers were required to attend a five-day education course in Nazi ideology.
 Dönitz's loyalty to him and the cause was rewarded by Hitler, who, owing to Dönitz's leadership, never felt abandoned by the navy.
 In gratitude, Hitler appointed the navy's commander as his successor before he committed suicide.

 Dönitz's influence on military matters was also evident.
 Hitler acted on Dönitz's advice in September 1944 to block the Gulf of Finland after Finland abandoned the Axis powers.
 Operation Tanne Ost was a poorly executed disaster.
-Dönitz shared Hitler's senseless strategic judgement—with the Courland Pocket on the verge of collapse, and the air and army forces requesting a withdrawal, the two men were preoccupied in planning an attack on an isolated island in the far north.
+Dönitz shared Hitler's senseless strategic judgement — with the Courland Pocket on the verge of collapse, and the air and army forces requesting a withdrawal, the two men were preoccupied in planning an attack on an isolated island in the far north.
 Hitler's willingness to listen to the naval commander was based on his high opinion of the navy's usefulness at this time.
 It reinforced isolated coastal garrisons along the Baltic and evacuated thousands of German soldiers and civilians in order that they might continue to participate in the war effort into the spring of 1945.

 Through 1944 and 1945, the Dönitz-initiated Operation Hannibal had the distinction of being the largest naval evacuation in history.
-The Baltic Fleet was presented with a mass of targets, the subsequent Soviet Baltic Sea submarine campaign in 1944 and Soviet Baltic Sea campaign in 1945 inflicted grievous losses during Hannibal.
+The Baltic Fleet was presented with a mass of targets, and the subsequent Soviet Baltic Sea submarine campaign in 1944 and Soviet Baltic Sea campaign in 1945 inflicted grievous losses during Hannibal.
 The most notable was the sinking of the MV Wilhelm Gustloff by a Soviet submarine.
 The liner had nearly 10,000 people on board.
 The evacuations continued after the surrender.
 From 3 to 9 May 1945, 81,000 of the 150,000 persons waiting on the Hel Peninsula were evacuated without loss.
 Albrecht Brandi, commander of the eastern Baltic, initiated a counter operation, the Gulf of Finland campaign, but failed to have an impact.